Murdalay/bem-core/common.docs/reference/reference.en.md

 Such approach places the following restrictions on the templates:

-  * If the template writes some date into HTML, in its predicate a mode should be specified.
+  * If the template writes some date into HTML, a mode should be specified in its predicate.
   * The maximum number of modes that can be specified in a predicate is one.
   * A template's body should evaluate to a value of the type which is expected for the current mode.